-The investment income on bonds is lower in comparison to 2015, this is due to the review of the strategic asset allocation introducing more investment funds than in the past and also, due to lower yields on new investments.
+The investment income on bonds is lower in comparison to 2016, this is due to lower yields on new investments.
+Exceptional profit came in 2017 from realised gains.

 The dividends paid by investment funds increased following the higher exposure in this asset class.
-The net realised losses in 2016 consisted mainly in the recognition of the entry commission in real estate funds.
+The net realised losses in 2017 consisted in an impairment on one of the corporate loan funds, whereas in 2016 they consisted mainly in the recognition of the entry commission in real estate funds.